lgs001elite/vuhpdc/README.md

 # Simulater
-   The simalater we use is [Omnetpp](https://omnetpp.org/).
+   The simulater we use is [Omnetpp](https://omnetpp.org/).
 A popular network simulater for researchers.
    The version is [5.6.2](https://github.com/omnetpp/omnetpp/releases/download/omnetpp-5.6.2/omnetpp-5.6.2-src-windows.zip).
    The host system is Windows10 Enterprise version.